• Skip to primary navigation

 • Pour the water and bring to a boil.
 Simmer for 1 to 2 hours (or 30 minutes if using pressure cooker)

-• Put-in the vegetables starting with the potato and the carrots.
+• Add the potato, saba banana, and carrots.
 Simmer for 5 to 7 minutes

-• Add the bok choy (Pechay).
+• Add the bok choy.
 Cover the pot and turn off the heat.
 Let it stay for 5 minutes.

 • Serve hot.
 Share and Enjoy!